dimasx010/What-time-is-it/README.md

-# Project for get current Time in Latin America by PUXXURROS
+# Project for get current Time in Latin America by PUXXURROS X